 Your Company has an active Investor Relations (IR) Programme and continuously strivesfor excellence in its IR engagement with international and domestic investors throughvarious mediums such as quarterly earnings calls Investor & Analyst Days sitevisits one-on-one and group meetings participation in investor conferences and non-dealRoadshows.

-33. Chennai project update
+33. Odisha project update

-34. Odisha project update
+34. Chennai project update

-36. Significant/Material Orders Passed by the Regulators
+36. Significant/Material Orders passed by the Regulators

 | ||For and on behalf of the Board of |